April 2021 was the First

 In 2019, Nancy Linz, Nathan Johnson, and Hope Taft worked together to pass a law in Ohio designating the month of April as Ohio Native Plant Month.
 Ohio became the first State in the country to have a law designating an entire month to native plants!

 In late 2019, Nancy wondered if similar legislation might be possible at the national level.
-She reached out to Senator Rob Portman (R-OH) to ask if he had any interest in supporting this type of legislation nationally.
-In January of 2021, Senator Portman’s office called to say he loved the idea and he offered to be the lead co-sponsor of a Senate Resolution to recognize the importance of native plants.
-Only two months later, a resolution was approved in the senate with unanimous bipartisan support designating April 2021 as the FIRST National Native Plant Month.
+She reached out to Senator Rob Portman (R-OH) to ask if he had any interest in supporting similar legislation nationally.
+With Senator Portman as the lead sponsor, and Senator Mazie Hirono (D-HI) as the co-sponsor, a resolution was approved in the senate with unanimous bipartisan support designating April 2021 as the FIRST National Native Plant Month.

 The Goal: To encourage everyone across the country to celebrate native plants during the month of April by hosting educational programs, planting native trees and shrubs, removing non-native invasive plants from their yards and communities, working on pollinator projects with school children, replacing lawn areas with thriving native plant habitats, installing native gardens to supporting bees, birds, butterflies and all wildlife, and pulling together during this one month each year to make a difference by promoting the many benefits of native plants.

 Since this is a Senate Resolution and not a law, it needs to renewed each year.
-With the retirement of Senator Portman in 2022, Senator Mike Braun (R-IN) has kindly agreed to co-sponsor the renewal of this legislation with Senator Mazie Hirono (D-HI) in 2023 and 2024.
+With the retirement of Senator Portman in 2022, Senator Mike Braun (R-IN) kindly agreed to co-sponsor the renewal of this legislation with Senator Mazie Hirono (D-HI) in 2023 and 2024.
+This year, Senator Cindy Hyde-Smith (R-MS) kindly offered to be the lead sponsor, and Senator Hirono is the co-sponsor.

 Please help spread the word and share in the celebration of native plants every April!